WE LOVE THIS WORK

-- Labels offer little to no value in today's market.
-There is nothing a label can do for you that you can't do yourself or with a small team.
-This is especially true if they're not going to finance your record.
-In fact, they can hurt you in today's stream-happy culture.
-Do not under any circumstances give them ownership of your songs.
-Many artists that complain about a low return on streaming are tied to a bad label deal.
+Labels offer little to no value in today's market.
+There is very little a label can do for you that you can't do yourself independently or with a small team.
+This is especially true if the label isn’t going to finance your record.
+In fact, labels can hurt you in today's streaming culture.
+Many artists that complain about a low return on streaming are tied to bad label and publishing deals.

-- Presentation is important.
+Presentation is important.
 Today, you have no excuse not to make your brand look good.
-There are many inexpensive (or even free) tools that will do an amazing job on your graphics, cover art, pictures...etc.
-Yet, we still see some incredibly bad artwork and concert graphics out there.
-Either by default or by design, some of it's just plain tough to look at.
+There are many inexpensive (or even free) tools that will do an amazing job on your graphics, cover art, pictures, flyers...etc.
 If you're not capable, hire someone.
-If you want your music to be taken seriously, your music needs to be presented in a serious fashion.
+If you want your music to be taken seriously, you need to present it in a serious fashion.

 Robert began developing websites and promotional campaigns for jazz artists Steve Oliver, Will Donato and others in 1999.
 He was part of the team when Steve hit it big with his legacy hit "High Noon" and has been working behind the scenes ever since.
 After spending more than a decade in corporate operations and project management, Robert founded SMG in 2015.
 Music is a passion in his life and he is convinced of its' power to heal.